shaunuk/picar/README.md

 You may need to setup the scaling specific to your platform...
 * In socket.html comment out the min and max gamma if statements.
 * Also comment out the scaling M and C terms so the event.beta and event.gamma numbers are sent to the Pi.
-* Run up your app and make a note of the raw numbers in the specific orientation you want to use your phone in
+* Run up your app [node app.js] and make a note of the raw numbers in the specific orientation you want to use your phone in.
 * The nummbers are degrees; in my example I tilted +/- 30 degrees to steer and 0 was full fwds and 60 full reverse.
 * Put your numbers in the readme file
 * Using excel or a calculator work out the constants you need to use to convert your phone tilt values into the setPWM API demands required to control your car.
 * Uncomemnt out the min max demands if construct and enter your specific min max constants at the top.
 * Now edit app.js.
-In the emergensy stop functio enter the values for steering and throttle that stop your Pi.
+In the emergensy stop function enter the values for steering and throttle that stop your Pi.

 Now run upp the app a few times and convince yourself it's all working.